 Conclusion about labour arbitration

 Arbitrations in labour law are extremely common, and this method of dispute resolution has taken immense pressure off of the court system.
 Most issues can be solved efficiently and cheaply in this way.
-If you are in need of a workplace conflict coach, mediator or arbitrator, search the Mediate2go mediation services directory.

 About the blogger: workplace arbitrationJohanna Willows, Labour Law Blogger

 Johanna Willows is a lawyer in Winnipeg, representing unions and individual employees.
 Johanna received her law degree from the University of Ottawa in 2013.
 She received several awards upon graduation for her work and extracurriculars in labour, employment, and human rights law, and was recently awarded the Manitoba Bar Association Pro Bono award.
-See the rest of her bio on the Mediate to Go About page.